honn-ishinn/restaurants_covid_shutdown/README.md

 # Shutdown Effects on Restaurants in Ontario

 This repo contains notes and codes exploring shutdown effects on restaurants in Ontario.
-The result suggest that shutdown restrictions have negative impacts on restaurant employment, sales and operating confidence.
+The result suggests that shutdown restrictions have negative impacts on restaurant employment, sales and operating confidence.

 # Files structure